-Embedding our ten environment, health and safety guiding principles into the way we work day in, day out.
+- Embedding our ten environment, health and safety guiding principles into the way we work day in, day out.
 These principles cover practical environment, health and safety matters such as training, communications, incident management and monitoring mechanisms.
-You'll find the full list in the group health and safety policy referenced below.

-incidents and sharing what we learn with all of our business partners.

-Setting measurable objectives and targets and incorporating these into all of our business plans.
+You'll find the full list in the Health, Safety and Environmental Matters policy on OneArrivanet. - Learning from all successes and incidents and sharing what we learn with all of our business partners. - Setting measurable objectives and targets and incorporating these into all of our business plans.